Georgia Tann: In the media

+Tann is featured as a villain in the historical fiction novel "Before We Were Yours," a NY Times Bestseller by Lisa Wingate.
+In October 2019, Wingate and Judy Christie released the book Before and After: The Incredible RealLife Stories of Orphans Who Survived the Tennessee Children's Home Society.
+It is a nonfiction companion to Wingate's novel.

 Mommie Dearest; "Joan Crawford['s] ...
 Mommie Dearest daughter supposedly came from the Tennessee Children's Home Society".

-Missing Children: A Mother's Story (1982), was loosely based on the Tennessee scandal.
+Missing Children: A Mother's Story (1982) was loosely based on the Tennessee scandal.

 Tann was the subject of aforementioned December 13, 1989, episode of the crime show Unsolved Mysteries.

 The made-for-TV film Stolen Babies debuted in 1993.
-Directed by Kim Moses, it tells the story of a social worker that Moses and her writing partners interviewed, who was the whistleblower on the Society.
-She is played by Lea Thompson and Tann is played by Mary Tyler Moore.
+Directed by Kim Moses, it tells the story of a social worker that Moses and her writing partners interviewed, Annie Beales, who was the whistleblower on the Society.
+Beales is played by Lea Thompson; Tann is played by Mary Tyler Moore, who won an Emmy for her performance.

-She was featured in an episode of Investigation Discovery's series Deadly Women titled "Above the Law" that aired September 13, 2013.
+She was featured in an episode of Investigation Discovery's series Deadly Women titled "Above the Law", which aired on September 13, 2013.

 She was the topic of the April 25, 2017, episode of the podcast Southern Hollows; the August 29, 2017, episode of the True Crime Brewery podcast titled "The Baby Thief: The Crimes of Georgia Tann"; the March 15, 2019, episode of the Criminal podcast titled "Baby Snatcher"; and the April 30, 2019, two-part episode of the Behind the Bastards podcast titled "The Woman Who Invented Adoption (By Stealing Thousands of Babies)".

-She is the subject of the 2007 nonfiction book The Baby Thief: The Untold Story of Georgia Tann, the Baby Seller Who Corrupted Adoption, by Barbara Bisantz Raymond.
+She is the subject of Barbara Bisantz Raymond's 2007 nonfiction book The Baby Thief: The Untold Story of Georgia Tann, the Baby Seller Who Corrupted Adoption.

-She is also featured in the 2017 novel about the scandal, Before We Were Yours, by Lisa Wingate.
-In October 2019, Wingate and Judy Christie released the book Before and After: The Incredible RealLife Stories of Orphans Who Survived the Tennessee Children's Home Society.
-It is a nonfiction companion to Wingate's novel.

 In 2010, Devereaux "Devy" Bruch Eyler published her memoir No Mama, I Didn't Die — My Life as a Stolen Baby to tell her story as a stolen baby and victim of Georgia Tann.
-She grew up knowing she was adopted, but did not know, until she was in her 70s, that she had been stolen from her birth mother—a mother who, Eyler had been told, was dead.
+She grew up knowing she was adopted but did not know, until she was in her 70s, that she had been stolen from her birth mother—a mother who, Eyler had been told, was dead.
 Eyler met her sister, Patricia Ann Wilks of Germantown, Tennessee, for the first time in 2009.

 Tann is featured in the 2019 novel, The Pink Bonnet by Liz Tolsma.

+She is featured in an episode of Stuff You Should Know released on 25 April 2024 called "The Awful Crimes of Georgia Tann".